 - Next, I return the tofu to the container to soak up more marinade.
 At this point, you have two choices; cut it in strips now and use it, or put it in the refrigerator until ready to eat.

-Despite grilling being my favorite way to cook teriyaki tofu, sometimes it's easier to use a skillet, the oven, or an air-fryer.
+Despite grilling being my favorite way to cook teriyaki tofu, sometimes using a skillet, oven, or air-fryer is easier.

 - Using a large non-stick skillet, on medium-low, add tofu.